 It’s not uncommon for people to get emotional during meditation.
 And it’s in no way a bad thing to experience.
-In fact, acknowledging our emotions, and appropriately processing them, is very beneficial for our overall well-being.
+In fact, acknowledging your emotions, and appropriately processing them, is very beneficial for your overall well-being.

 For some people, meditating is the only time they gift themselves to ‘wind down.’
-While meditating, they feel safe and can gradually lower the protective walls they have built up throughout the day.
+If you are feeling safe while meditating, you may gradually lower the mental and emotional protective walls that have built up around you throughout your stressful days.

-So, once relaxed, they may find all the emotional energy that they have been stuffing down, and not dealing, with coming to the surface.
+And this means that once relaxed, you may find all the emotional energy that you have been stuffing down instead of appropriately processing, may begin seeping to the surface of your awareness.

 Why Do I Get Emotional During Meditation?

-Often our meditation practice is focused on experiencing the present moment as it arises.
-This can mean getting in touch with how we are feeling on a deeper level than what we normally experience during our busy days.
-As we allow this process to unfold naturally, we will be connected with ‘emotional baggage’ that we have not yet consciously processed.
-And while it may be uncomfortable, it is necessary for our overall well-being.
+Often, meditation practice is focused on experiencing the present moment as it arises.
+This can mean getting in touch with how you are feeling on a deeper level than what you normally experience during our busy days.
+As you allow this process to unfold naturally, you will become connected with ‘emotional baggage’ that you have not yet consciously processed.
+And while it may be uncomfortable, it is necessary for your overall well-being and spiritual evolution.

-Meditation Is Often The First Time We Become Aware Of Our Selves.
+Meditation Is Often The First Time You Become Aware Of Your ‘True-Self.’

 Meditation is a process of coming to know ourselves on a deeper level than what is afforded by ‘normal’ everyday living.
 It’s a practice that allows us to better understand who we are.